lillyane-937/DS340Finalproj_BERT/README.md

     - Navigate to the dirrectory where the file is located and type "jupyter notebook notebook-name.ipynb".
 (Note be sure to replace "notebook-name" with the name you gave the actual file name).
     - This will launch the Jupyter Notebook server in your default web browser.

-6. Using Python (if you want to the run the .py version)
+6. Using Python (if you want to the run the .py python source file )
    - Open any IDE (eg. VS code)
    - Open a new terminal and navigate to the directory where the .py file is saved.
 You can use the command: cd path/to/the/python/file (according to stack overflow)
    - Run the python script in the command line/bash using the command: !python file.py